ansible-collections/community.sops/README.md

 ### vars plugin

 Vars plugins only work in ansible >= 2.10 and require explicit enabling.
-One way to enable the plugin is by adding the following to the `default` section of your `ansible.cfg`:
+One way to enable the plugin is by adding the following to the `defaults` section of your `ansible.cfg`:

 ```ini